Would YOU like to become a GITC Music Integration Instructor?

-What GITC Teacher Trainers Do:
+What GITC Instructors Do:

-GITC Teacher Trainers are easy going, adaptable, non-perfectionist people who want to work with the same folks for a long time.
+GITC Instructors are easy going, adaptable, non-perfectionist people who want to work with the same folks for a long time.
 Our approach is the opposite of a week-end crash course or one shot wonder.
 We look for trainers who have the desire to form long term, nurturing relationships with their students and who enjoy playing a meaningful role in the gradual growth of other people.

-What GITC Teacher Trainers don’t do
+What GITC Instructors don’t do

 GITC Teacher Trainers do not teach traditional guitar lessons meant to create the next Eddie Van Halen or Slash.
 Why not?
 Because classroom teachers don’t need that.
 They do need and want to learn just about everything else- at a relaxed pace- and when they get what they need to learn, they SHINE.